Ghini/ghini.desktop/doc/installing.rst

    you can also run ``devinstall.bat`` passing it as argument the numerical part of the production line you want to follow.

+   this is the last installation step that depends, heavily, on a working internet connection.

 #. the last installation step creates the Bauble group and shortcuts in the
    Windows Start Menu, for all users.
 To do so, you need run a script with